dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ::: moniker range=">= aspnetcore-5.0"

-## Automatic log scope with SpanId, TraceId, and ParentId
+## Automatically log scope with SpanId, TraceId, and ParentId

 The logging libraries implicitly create a scope object with `SpanId`, `TraceId`, and `ParentId`.
 This behavior is configured via <xref:Microsoft.Extensions.Logging.LoggerFactoryOptions.ActivityTrackingOptions>.